Where charges stand for North Alabama men at Capitol insurrection

 The massive group, mostly made up of Trump supporters caused more than a million dollars worth of damage.

-Days later the U.S. Government launched its biggest investigation to find, arrest, and charge those involved in the attack.
+Days later the United States government launched its biggest investigation to find, arrest and charge those involved in the attack.

-According to the DOJ more than 725 accused rioters have been arrested in nearly all 50 states and the District of Columbia.
+According to the Department of Justice (DOJ), more than 725 accused rioters have been arrested in nearly all 50 states and the District of Columbia.

 Out of those arrests, 11 of them were from right here in Alabama, including four from north Alabama.